ropensci/BaseSet/README.md

 #> 7        f    B 0.9460158
 ```

-The equivalent oprations are possible with the sets
+The equivalent operations are possible with the sets

 ``` r
 union(fuzzy_set, sets = c("A", "B"))